-Leah: Mama Karen pretty much laid it out.
-To answer the second part of your question about what are we trying to do about it, there’s a Jewish teaching from Pirkei Avot that says, “You are not obligated to complete the path, but neither are you free to desist from it."
-This is something we talk a lot about at Soul Fire because it can feel like we’re just up against empire, you know—the beast—because we are, and what can we do as one farm or even upholding a natural network of Black farmers.
+LP: Mama Karen pretty much laid it out.
+To answer the second part of your question about what are we trying to do about it, there’s a Jewish teaching from Pirkei Avot that says, “You are not obligated to complete the path, but neither are you free to desist from it,” which is something we talk a lot about at Soul Fire because it can feel like we’re just up against empire, you know—the beast—because we are, and what can we do as one farm or even upholding a natural network of Black farmers?
 But it is imperative that we do whatever small part we can.

-What that looks like at Soul Fire, which is a small community-run, people-of-color-run farm in Upstate New York, is we have a ujamaa farm share.
+What that looks like at Soul Fire—which is a small, community-run, people-of-color-run farm in upstate New York—is we have an ujamaa farm share.
 Ujamaa means cooperative economics in Swahili, and we box up all the produce and the chicken meat and the eggs and herbs and fruits from our farm every Wednesday and we deliver it to zip codes that are labeled by the USDA as food deserts, which should be termed “food apartheid.”
 But people can pay whatever they can afford for those boxes, and many neighbors pitch in for the cost of the shares, especially refugees, immigrants, new Americans, and folks impacted by mass incarceration.

-Kate: That’s really beautiful, and that’s something about your approaches that I really admire.
-A lot of people are working at various levels of the system, but you both went to the land and to, literally, the root to shape change.
+KC: That’s really beautiful, and that’s something about your approaches that I really admire.
+A lot of people are working at various levels of the system, but you both went to the land and to—literally—the root to shape change.
 Why did each of you take up the work of farming?
 What was your avenue into it?

 So what I’m starting to see is that the connection of young people understanding, and Leah can speak to this as well—the energy—the young people are starting to understand the connection to land, the value of their power, the value of history, of storytelling, which is now moving, I mean, fast speed within the Black and brown community.